And Greece against Meta

 specifically:

-• The huge of the tech giant's personal data goes against the principles of the General Data Protection Regulation (GDPR) to ensure lawful and fair processing, data minimization and purpose limitation.
+• The tech giant's massive collection of personal data goes against the principles of the General Data Protection Regulation (GDPR) to ensure the legal and fair use of, data minimization and purpose limitation.

 • The "pay or consent" model that Meta has imposed on consumers is a deception method to circumvent the real problem of illegal data processing.